-Transfection technologies available today can be broadly classified into three groups: 1) chemical methods that use carrier molecules to neutralize or impart a positive charge to the negatively charged nucleic acids, 2) biological methods that rely on genetically engineered viruses to transfer nonviral genes into cells (also known as transduction), and 3) physical methods that directly deliver nucleic acids into the cytoplasm or the nucleus of the cell.
+Transfection technologies available today can be broadly classified into three groups: chemical methods that use carrier molecules to neutralize or impart a positive charge to the negatively charged nucleic acids, biological methods that rely on genetically engineered viruses to transfer non-viral genes into cells (also known as transduction), and physical methods that directly deliver nucleic acids into the cytoplasm or the nucleus of the cell.
 However, no one method can be applied to all cells and all experiments.
-The ideal approach should be selected depending on your cell type and experimental needs, should have high transfection efficiency, low cell toxicity, have minimal effects on normal physiology, and be easy to use and reproducible (Kim and Eberwine, 2010).
+The ideal approach should be selected depending your cell type and experimental needs, should have high transfection efficiency, low cell toxicity, and minimal effects on normal physiology, and be easy to use and reproducible (Kim and Eberwine, 2010).